Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Symmetry and robustness

 \subsection{Robustness of the flat band}

-Let us move on to the robustness of the flat band state.
+Let us first focus on the robustness of the flat band state.
 The robust nature turns out to be inherent to the chiral symmetry in a dynamical sense, expressed as